Special Diets for EpilepsySkip to the navigation

 - The low glycemic index.
 This is the least restrictive special diet for epilepsy.
 It does not restrict fluids or protein and people do not need to be so strict about calories or the amount of fat they eat.
 People on this diet still eat much more fat than in a typical diet, but carbohydrates are not as limited.

 A person usually has to fast the day and night before starting the diet.
 The diet is gradually introduced over several days, so that the body can get used to the dramatic change.
 The person may feel tired and lack energy during the first few days.

-Children are usually admitted to a hospital or epilepsy center when starting the diet so that they can be monitored.
+Children are usually admitted to a hospital or epilepsy center when they start the diet.
+There, the child can be watched and parents and caregivers can get training on how to do the diet at home.
 The ketogenic diet should always be given under the supervision of a doctor and a dietitian.

 Why It Is Done

-The ketogenic diet may sometimes be used to treat children who have severe seizures and who have not responded to antiepileptic medicines.
-It has worked especially well in treating seizures related to Lennox-Gastaut syndrome.
-It may be a good choice for a child when other treatments have failed to control seizures.
+The ketogenic and other diets may sometimes be used to treat people who have severe seizures and who have not responded to antiepileptic medicines.

 How Well It Works

 In one study, children on the ketogenic diet had about one-fourth as many seizures as kids who weren't on the diet.
 So a child who wasn't on the diet had 4 seizures for every 1 seizure that a child on the diet had.footnote 1